-On May 25, a video went viral on social media showing a Black man held down by a White police officer, with the help of his knee on the man’s neck for nearly 9 minutes in Minneapolis, USA.
-The man was identified as George Floyd a 46-year-old African American.
+On May 25, 2020, a video went viral on social media showing a Black man held down by a White police officer, with the help of his knee on the man’s neck for nearly 9 minutes in Minneapolis, USA.
+The man was identified as George Floyd, a 46-year-old African American.

 Unable to breathe due to the pressure and repeatedly indicating the same by calling out, Floyd died immediately on the scene and was rushed to the hospital.
 Allegedly, his crime was to use counterfeit money to buy a pack of cigarettes.

-Nearly three months before this unfortunate incident another video was going viral on social media, this time it was of a group of Muslim men being assaulted by the police and forcibly made to sing national anthem of India and Vande Mataram.
-The incident took place in India, thousands of miles away from Minneapolis yet very similar in the attitude against the other race/minority.
+Nearly three months before this unfortunate incident another video was going viral on social media, this time it was of a group of Muslim men being assaulted by the police and forcibly made to sing the national anthem of India and Vande Mataram.

-Within a few days the convicted police officers were expelled from their duties and one charged with attempt to second-degree murder.
-However, Faizan and the other men still awaits for justice to be delivered to them.
+Within a few days, the convicted police officers were expelled from their duties and one was charged with an attempt at second-degree murder.
+However, Faizan and the other men still wait for justice to be delivered to them.